-- Sites of Importance for Nature Conservation (SINC), - Sites of Geodiversity Importance - Ancient woodland or individual veteran trees. - 5.42 The above internationally, nationally and locally designated sites are mapped on the Policies Map.
+- Sites of Importance for Nature Conservation (SINC), - Ancient woodland/pasture or individual veteran trees. - 5.45 The above internationally, nationally and locally designated sites are mapped on the Policies Map.
 However, safeguarding these (relatively few) designated sites, which are often isolated pockets of rich biodiversity, will not be sufficient to preserve and enhance biodiversity overall.
-In order to do this, we need to make the best of all opportunities, wherever they arise, to safeguard native habitats and species and to help their recovery, expansion, adaptation to climate change and movement across the plan area. - 5.43 The national and local Biodiversity Action Plans are good sources of information and help to identify threats and opportunities relating to the preservation and enhancement of biodiversity.
+In order to do this, we need to make the best of all opportunities, wherever they arise, to safeguard native habitats and species and to help their recovery, expansion, adaptation to climate change and movement across the plan area.
+Future reviews of the Local Plan will include the safeguarding of Local Geodiversity Sites which, at present, are at candidate stage and not formally designated.
+Geological features in the district are currently safeguarded where they form part of internationally designated SSSI. - 5.46 The national and local Biodiversity Action Plans are good sources of information and help to identify threats and opportunities relating to the preservation and enhancement of biodiversity.
 In addition, Natural England has defined National Character Areas based on unique combinations of landscape, biodiversity, geodiversity and cultural and economic activity.
-Information like this shows that there are good opportunities, locally, for the preservation and enhancement of biodiversity, including specific assets like native woodland, hedgerows, agricultural habitats, semi natural hay meadow, blanket bog, moorland, ponds and other water bodies. - 5.44 Would-be developers should assess, early on, the likely effect of their proposals on biodiversity within the site, on wider ecological networks and on biodiversity beyond the site, so that designs can be drawn up to achieve improvements in biodiversity and stronger ecological networks.
+Information like this shows that there are good opportunities, locally, for the preservation and enhancement of biodiversity, including specific assets like native woodland, hedgerows, agricultural habitats, semi natural hay meadow, blanket bog, moorland, ponds and other water bodies. - 5.47 Would-be developers should assess, early on, the likely effect of their proposals on biodiversity within the site, on wider ecological networks and on biodiversity beyond the site, so that designs can be drawn up to achieve improvements in biodiversity and stronger ecological networks.
 Part of this assessment should be how people may access, use and impact upon any biodiversity or geodiversity features within the development site, and any designated biodiversity sites nearby.
 Attention should be paid to all aspects of biodiversity, but especially to priority habitats and species identified in the national and local Biodiversity Action Plans.
 Local Nature Partnerships can provide developers with useful advice and access to local organisations, businesses and individuals who are working towards improving the local natural environment, as a way of linking development proposals in with existing biodiversity improvement projects in the locality.

-- 5.45 Development proposals which are likely to adversely affect international designations will be subject to a specific IROPI test under (Article 6 (4) of the EU Directive on the Conservation of Habitats and of Wild Flora and Fauna (The Habitats Directive).
+- 5.48 Development proposals which are likely to adversely affect international designations will be subject to a specific IROPI test36 under (Article 6 (4) of the EU Directive on the Conservation of Habitats and of Wild Flora and Fauna (The Habitats Directive).
 To pass the IROPI test development proposals must demonstrate that mitigation measures have been explored and that residual effects remain and that when mitigation measures have been exhausted ,alternative solutions have been be sought.
 If, and only after, alternative solutions are shown not to be possible, then the development must be able to demonstrate 'imperative reasons of overriding public interest' (relating for example to human health, public safety or beneficial consequences of primary importance to the environment) to proceed.
-In the event that a development proposal passes the IROPI test, compensatory measures must still be provided, for instance the recreation of a comparable habitat. - 5.46 Information about the location, characteristics and significance of Craven's designated biodiversity and geodiversity sites is available from databases maintained by the district and county councils and the North and East Yorkshire Local Biological Records Centre.
+In the event that a development proposal passes the IROPI test, compensatory measures must still be provided, for instance the recreation of a comparable habitat. - 5.49 Information about the location, characteristics and significance of Craven's designated biodiversity and geodiversity sites is available from databases maintained by the district and county councils and the North and East Yorkshire Local Biological Records Centre.
 Enquiries and discussions are welcomed and encouraged.